What is a credit card?

 When you should use a credit card

-Now a good reason to get a credit card is so you can build your credit now.
-If you’re looking into grad school after college or you know you don’t want to live at home with your parents after college, chances are you may need to take out some loans.
+A good reason to get a credit card is so you can build your credit now!
+If you’re looking into Grad School after college or you know you don’t want to live at home with your parents after college, chances are you may need to take out some loans.
 Which means you’ll need good credit.
 When you’re in college a credit card is a perfect way to get good credit and it’s also a perfect way to ruin your credit.
 So, make sure you’re getting one for the right reasons.

-Now, starting off with zero credit makes it hard to even get a credit card but it’s not impossible.
-There are many credit cards you can get with no credit such as: Journey Student Rewards from Capital One, Discover it Student Cash Back, Capital One Quicksilver One, Open Sky Secured Credit Visa Card, etc. (the rest will posted on my site).
+Now, starting off with zero credit makes it hard to even get a credit card but it’s NOT IMPOSSIBLE.
+There are many credit cards you can get with no credit such as: Journey Student Rewards from Capital One, Discover it Student Cash Back, Capital One Quicksilver One, Open Sky Secured Credit Visa Card, etc.

-Now once you actually get the credit card don’t overwhelm yourself about what to spend and what not to spend and how to keep up with it.
-Start slow and just use it for gas and pay it back and slowly because that simple transaction will build your credit.
-The next step may be groceries or another small fee that you’re sure you can back timely.
+Now once you actually get the credit card don’t overwhelm yourself.
+Start slow and just use it for gas or groceries (something that is small enough to pay back easily).
+Pay it back slowly because those simple transactions will build your credit.
+The next step may be a small bill or another small fee that you’re sure you can pay back timely.
 These simple charges will get your credit where it needs to be within a couple years.

 Think ahead to when you get a car or you have to sign the lease for your apartment.
-You’re going to need credit so start now and you won’t be delayed in the future when you need to start putting things in your name rather than your parents.
+You’re going to need credit so start now!

 Thanks for stopping by!
 Don’t forget to comment, share, and subscribe to our Newsletter which always has the latest news, tips, and tricks you need in order to OPTIMIZE your money now!